 - You can look to Nasdaq, news outlets, ETFs, mutual funds, or international brokerage accounts for foreign listings to learn about IPOs.

 - Investing in foreign IPOs requires extra care.
 They may be riskier, less diversified, more expensive, and not as well documented as U.S. IPOs.

 What Is an IPO?

-The most famous IPOs are U.S.-based tech companies, such as Google, Facebook, and Snap, but there are all kinds of companies that undergo an IPO around the world.
+The most well-known IPOs are U.S.-based tech companies such as Google and Meta (formerly Facebook).
+But there are all kinds of companies that undergo an IPO process around the world.

-In the U.S., these documents are filed with the U.S. Securities & Exchange Commission (SEC) under Form S-1 or — in amended form — in S-1/A filings, but they may appear under different names in different countries.
+A company that undergoes an IPO must file a prospectus.
+This report details its operations and its recent financial history.
+These documents are lengthy, but they're required reading for investors.
+They're filed with the U.S. Securities and Exchange Commission (SEC) under Form S-1 in the U.S., or in amended form in S-1/A filings.
+They may appear under other names in other countries.

 Investing in International IPOs